 Kotor may be the best known destination around the Bay of Kotor, but it’s certainly not the only one.
 Follow the lake’s shore in either direction and you’ll soon find other perfectly pretty villages to visit.

 One that we’ve already mentioned is the picturesque town of Perast, that’s full of history and scenery.
 Among its old-fashioned stone houses you’ll come across several palaces, churches and a monastery.
 Just up from Perast is the village of Risan, where you can see ancient Roman mosaics.

 To the west of Kotor you’ll find the town of Tivat.
 Rather than being draped in history, the focus there is the upscale Porto Montenegro marina and its many luxury yachts.
 There you can dream of the good life and go shopping, before following the coast north to the peaceful Plaža Ponta beach.

 The Adriatic Coast is home to plenty of stunning destinations, one of which is Dubrovnik – just across the border in Croatia.
-While you could easily spend 3 days in Dubrovnik seeing the sights, you can make just a day trip work if you’re pressed for time.
+While you could easily spend 3 days in Dubrovnik seeing the sights, you can make just a day trip from Kotor work if you’re pressed for time.

 Begin your visit by passing through the immense fortifications that surround it’s treasured Old Town.
 Once inside you can walk down the Stradun, the beautiful main street which is lined with limestone.
 Passing elegant Venetian buildings, you’ll reach Luza Square with many grand landmarks on it including the Rector’s Palace which is stunning inside and out.
 A short walk away lies the Dubrovnik Cathedral (also known as the Assumption Cathedral), home to works by renowned Croatian and Italian artists.

 A trip to Dubrovnik isn’t complete without taking to the City Walls for a lap of the impressive defences.
 The views of Dubrovnik’s rooftops and the coast are well worth the walk.
 It’s then time to take the Dubrovnik Cable Car to the top of Mount Srdj for the terrific views of Dubrovnik and the surrounding Adriatic islands below.